The words gross and ewww were probably first used by cavemen to describe deadly doggy breath.

 Periodontal disease can be directly related to other issues going on within the body.
 Patients who have compromised immune systems, such as diabetics, patients with heart or liver disease can see these conditions exacerbated by poor dental health.
 Additionally, patients with severe periodontal disease can develop organ problems from the bacterial overload that finds its way into their bloodstream.
 Good dental health is important for all of our pets for this reason.

 Knowing why your dog has stinky breath is the first step in solving the problem.
-At your next appointment, Animal Care Center in Castle Pines, CO can diagnose the underlying cause and recommend a treatment plan.
+At your next appointment, Animal Care Center of Castle Pines can diagnose the underlying cause and recommend a treatment plan.
 We can even teach you how to brush your pet’s teeth to give him a winning grin.
 Call us today for an appointment and we will get him or her on the path to fresh breath and better health!